 - Design Memories for Embedded Systems

 - Printed Circuit Board - Specifications and Requirements

 - Downloading Firmware and Testing the System

 - Construct a block diagram of the required embedded system

 - Design proper interfaces between the modules of an embedded system

 - Building and testing an embedded system

-Prerequisite: Knowledge of electronic components and modules and the ability to read and understand electrical schematics required for this course.
+Prerequisite: ECE-40153 Introduction to Embedded Systems or equivalent knowledge and experience.
+Knowledge of electronic components and modules and the ability to read and understand electrical schematics required for this course.

 Next Step: After completing this course, consider taking ECE-40291 Embedded Controller Programming with Embedded C to continue learning.